Casirivimab/imdevimab

+On 13 December 2024, the U.S. Food and Drug Administration revised its authorizations for the use of REGEN-COV.
+Its authorized uses are for post-exposure prophylaxis (prevention) and for the treatment of COVID-19, with restrictions for age, weight, and other factors of clinical importance.

+On 5 December 2025, the European Union withdrew its marketing authorisation for Ronapreve, because Roche had formally notified it of its decision to permanently discontinue the marketing of the product.

 Medical uses

 In the European Union, the combination is indicated for the treatment of COVID19 in people aged twelve years of age and older weighing at least 40 kg who do not require supplemental oxygen and who are at high increased risk of progressing to severe COVID19; and for the prevention of COVID19 in people aged twelve years of age and older weighing at least 40 kg.

 Deployment

 REGEN‑COV is manufactured at the Regeneron's manufacturing facility in Rensselaer, New York.
 In September 2020, to free up manufacturing capacity for REGEN‑COV, Regeneron began to shift production of its existing products from Rensselaer to the Irish city of Limerick.

-Regeneron has a deal in place with Roche (Genentech) to manufacture and market REGEN‑COV outside the United States.
+In August 2020, Regeneron Pharmaceuticals and Roche (Genentech) agreed to collaborate on the manufacture and future development of REGEN‑COV.

 Society and culture

 On 2 October 2020, Regeneron Pharmaceuticals announced that then-US President Donald Trump had received "a single 8 gram dose of REGN-COV2" after testing positive for SARS-CoV-2.
 The drug was provided by the company in response to a "compassionate use" (temporary authorization for use) request from the president's physicians.

 In August 2021, Texas Governor Greg Abbott received REGEN‑COV after testing positive for COVID19.